Islanders win fight for Jura ferry funding - Argyllshire Advertiser

 “The ferry has improved the perception of Jura being an accessible place that you can visit for a day.”

-A council spokesperson said last week: “Councils increasingly have to focus funding on services we have a duty to deliver, after years of multi-million pound cuts to budgets.
+A council spokesperson told us on Tuesday: “Councils increasingly have to focus funding on services we have a duty to deliver, after years of multi-million pound cuts to budgets.
 We do not have a duty to fund the Jura passenger ferry.

 “However, we remain keen to support our communities’ wishes as much as we can and are pleased to confirm that we can again provide a 20 per cent contribution to the costs of the ferry.”